Employee Health Service Notice of Privacy Practices

 - All EHS employees, staff and other medical personnel.

-- All divisions and personnel of the Department of Civil Service.
+- All divisions and personnel of the Department.

-- All medical service vendors who perform functions under contract for the Department of Civil Service.
+- All medical service vendors who perform functions under contract for the Department.

-If you have any questions about this Notice, please contact the Employee Health Service Administrator at (518) 233-3112.
+If you have any questions about this Privacy Notice, please contact the EHS Administrator at (518) 233-3100.
 All correspondence directed to EHS should be sent to the following address:

 New York State Department of Civil Service